 e) Law, Human Rights and Social Justice

 The Faculty of Law will instill the concept of sustainable development in the students.
-Sustainable development in international law, requires accommodation, reconciliation and integration between economic growth, social justice (including human rights) and environmental, protective measures towards participatory improvement in collective quality of life for the benefit of both present and future generations.
-The term ‘sustainable development law’ describes an emerging corpus of international legal principles and instruments which address the intersections between international economic, environmental and social law (including human rights law), towards development that can last for the benefit of present and future generations.
+Sustainable development in international law requires accommodation, reconciliation, and integration between economic growth, social justice (including human rights), and environmental protective measures towards participatory improvement in the collective quality of life for the benefit of both present and future generations.
+The term ‘sustainable development law’ describes an emerging corpus of international legal principles and instruments which address the intersections between international economic, environmental, and social law (including human rights law), towards development that can last for the benefit of present and future generations.

 School of Aviation